stormchaserroleplaying/stormchaserRPG/Spells/Level1/Divination/index.md

 **Components:** V, S, M *(A hummingbird feather.)*<br>
 **Duration:** 8 Hours

 You touch a willing creature who isn't wearing armour.
 Until the spell ends, the target can sense melee and ranged attacks a split second before they happen.
-If the target is not already proficient in Dexterity defence, then it may add its proficiency bonus to its Dexterity defence.
+The target gains +1d to its Dexterity defence.
 The spell ends if the target dons armour or if you dismiss the spell as an action.

 ## Tongue That Dream-Speaks
 *1st Level Divination (Ritual)*<br>